 Are rare earth materials rare as a natural resource?

-Why are they called as rare earth minerals?
+Why are they called rare earth minerals?

 - They are so-called ‘rare earth’ because they were originally isolated in the 18th and 19th centuries as oxides from ‘rare minerals’.
-Further, technologically it was difficult to extract them from their oxides forms until the 20th century.
+Further, technologically it was difficult to extract them from their oxide forms until the 20th century.
 Therefore, the name they got in the 18th century is still stuck with them.

-What is the significance of Rare Earth Elements (REE)?
+What is the significance of REE?

-- They have distinctive electrical, metallurgical, catalytic, nuclear, magnetic and luminescent properties.
+- They have distinctive electrical, metallurgical, catalytic, nuclear, magnetic, and luminescent properties.

-- Even futuristic technologies need these REMs (For example high-temperature superconductivity, safe storage and transport of hydrogen for a post-hydrocarbon economy, environmental global warming and energy efficiency issues).
+- Even futuristic technologies need these REMs (For example high-temperature superconductivity, safe storage and transport of hydrogen for a post-hydrocarbon economy, environmental global warming, and energy efficiency issues).

 - The global demand for REMs has increased significantly in line with their expansion into high-end technology, environment, and economic areas.

-- They are extremely important for many modern technologies, including consumer electronics, computers, and networks, communications, clean energy, advanced transportation, health care, environmental mitigation, national defense etc.
+- They are extremely important for many modern technologies, including consumer electronics, computers, and networks, communications, clean energy, advanced transportation, health care, environmental mitigation, national defense, etc.

 What are the uses of Rare Earth Metals (REMs) in Defense?